News

 Though it can be tough to do, standing versus sitting at work helps combat a sedentary lifestyle and can be a healthier option.

-Why is Standing at Your Desk Better than Sitting?
+Why Standing at Your Desk Is Better than Sitting

 As noted above, standing instead of sitting can help increase blood circulation and prevent your muscles from weakening.
 But, is it distracting?
 Will standing all day negatively impact your productivity?